KulkarniSharath/M1_BookingSystem_APP/5_Report/README.md

 # Description
 This is a rail booking system used for reservations of seats and check the available trains between two stations.
 This system uses a similar kind of approach and application as the present available booking sites with feature of selecting the seats within the available ones.
+# Introduction
+This project introduces railway reservation system .
+It explains how reservation is beingdone in Indian Railways.
+The step by stepprocedure is explained .
+This project isdeveloped in c language.
+Almost all the header files have been used in this project.
+Proper comments have been given at desired locations to make the project user friendly.
+Various functions and structures are used tomake a complete use of this language.

 # Requirements
 This will be able to distinguish between the high level requirements and low level requirements and able to link between the processes.
 ## High level requirements